hollobit/COVID-19-AI/README.md

 * Scale-AI will provide [free data-labeling/annotation service for researchers working](https://scale.com/blog/scale-ai-covid-19-research) with [[covid19]] datasets
 * [ACES Pandemic Tracker](https://www.kflaphi.ca/aces-pandemic-tracker/)
 * [Data4Covid19](https://www.data4covid19.com/) is a non-profit project created with the aim of making people aware of the spread of the SARS-CoV-2 virus within many countries through the use of data.
+* [COVID-19 Sounds App](https://www.covid-19-sounds.org/en/#) - The aim of this research is to collect data to inform the diagnosis of COVID-19 by developing machine learning algorithms, based primarily on sounds of their voice, their breathing and coughing.

 ## Challenge
 * [COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge?fbclid=IwAR1d_P_F42k-SJFZQk1LlHkN5m9vyB3WV8R3qt0nRb7TAwpvrBLNlc2R5do)